tenzir/tenzir/web/docs/tql2/functions/map.md

 ## Description

-The `map` function applies an expresison to each element within a list, returning a list of the same length.
+The `map` function applies an expression to each element within a list, returning a list of the same length.

 ### `list : list`